Our new online service for exams from 2020 - FAQs

 We are making some changes to the way we provide Jazz exams.
 Candidates who want to take a Jazz exam can do this at ABRSM Jazz Visits, organised by us on set dates in our main exam sessions.
 We will provide a list of ABRSM Jazz Visits with dates, venues and Venue Codes when the booking period opens.
 To book exams, choose your ABRSM Jazz Visit, go to the Private Visit section of our exam booking service and enter the Venue Code.
 You can then enter candidate and exam details, book and pay.

-For graded music exams, ARSM, Prep Test and Performance Assessment booked online you can pay by Visa debit or credit card, Electron debit card, Maestro debit card or Mastercard. .
-We are unable to accept payment by American Express or PayPal.
+For graded music exams, ARSM, Prep Test and Performance Assessment booked online you can pay by Visa debit or credit card, Electron or Maestro debit card, Mastercard, or PayPal.
 Please ensure you have the relevant payment card ready before you log in to book your exams.
 Your booking will not be confirmed until your payment has been processed, unless otherwise agreed with us in advance.

 If you know in advance that a candidate can't make their practical exam appointment, you can log in to look for an alternative slot and change their appointment.
 You can do this up to 48 hours before the exam date.
 If it is less than 48 hours before the exam date, any cancellation will be subject to our Withdrawals, Non-attendance and Fee Refund Policy.